St Martin in the Bull Ring: Clock

+In 1797 the chimes were restored by Mr. Worton and played a different tune each day of the week.
+On Sunday “St George’s or 149th Psalm”, on Monday “Coldstream March”, on Tuesday “Rule Britannia”, on Wednesday “Haste to the Wedding”, on Thursday “God save the King”, on Friday “A Madrigal” and on Saturday “The lass of Pattie’s Mill”.

+In 1858 the Mayor of Birmingham initiated a scheme to restore the clock, chime and bells and to illuminate the clock dial at night.

 Bells

 There were four bells in 1552, together with a clock and chime.
 Six bells were put up in 1682.
 It is known that in 1745 when John Wesley preached in the Bull Ring the bells were rung in an attempt to drown his voice.

 In July 1758 the eight bells were replaced by a new peal of ten, tenor weight 35 long cwt (1778 kg), cast by the Whitechapel Bell Foundry.
 These were subsequently augmented to twelve in 1772.

 The first broadcast of church bells change ringing was of St Martin's.
 This was broadcast before a Sunday evening service in May 1924.
 The bells were recast in 1928 and an additional semitone bell was added in 1953.
 The frame in which the bells were rehung dated from 1869 and trouble with the frame led to a scheme of total renovation in 1991.